Animal echolocation: Principles

-Flying insects are a common source of food for echolocating bats and some insects (moths in particular) can hear the calls of predatory bats.
-There is evidence that moth hearing has evolved in response to bat echolocation to avoid capture.
-Furthermore, these moth adaptations provide selective pressure for bats to improve their insect-hunting systems and this cycle culminates in a moth-bat "evolutionary arms race".

 Acoustic features

-Describing the diversity of bat echolocation calls requires examination of the frequency and temporal features of the calls.
+Describing the diversity of echolocation calls requires examination of the frequency and temporal features of the calls.
 It is the variations in these aspects that produce echolocation calls suited for different acoustic environments and hunting behaviors.

-Frequency
+The calls of bats have been most intensively researched, but the principles apply to all echolocation calls.

 Bat call frequencies range from as low as 11 kHz to as high as 212 kHz.
-Insectivorous aerial-hawking bats have a call frequency between 20 kHz and 60 kHz because it is the frequency that gives the best range and image acuity and makes them less conspicuous to insects.
+Insectivorous aerial-hawking bats, those that chase prey in the open air, have a call frequency between 20 kHz and 60 kHz, because it is the frequency that gives the best range and image acuity and makes them less conspicuous to insects.
 However, low frequencies are adaptive for some species with different prey and environments.
-Euderma maculatum, a species that feeds on moths, uses a particularly low frequency of 12.7 kHz that cannot be heard by moths.
+Euderma maculatum, a bat species that feeds on moths, uses a particularly low frequency of 12.7 kHz that cannot be heard by moths.

-Frequency modulation and constant frequency

 Echolocation calls can be composed of two different types of frequency structure: frequency modulated (FM) sweeps, and constant frequency (CF) tones.
 A particular call can consist of one, the other, or both structures.
 An FM sweep is a broadband signal – that is, it contains a downward sweep through a range of frequencies.
 A CF tone is a narrowband signal: the sound stays constant at one frequency throughout its duration.

-Intensity

-Echolocation calls have been measured at intensities anywhere between 60 and 140 decibels.
+Echolocation calls in bats have been measured at intensities anywhere between 60 and 140 decibels.
 Certain bat species can modify their call intensity mid-call, lowering the intensity as they approach objects that reflect sound strongly.
 This prevents the returning echo from deafening the bat.
 High-intensity calls such as those from aerial-hawking bats (133 dB) are adaptive to hunting in open skies.
 Their high intensity calls are necessary to even have moderate detection of surroundings because air has a high absorption of ultrasound and because insects' size only provide a small target for sound reflection.
 Additionally, the so-called "whispering bats" have adapted low-amplitude echolocation so that their prey, moths, which are able to hear echolocation calls, are less able to detect and avoid an oncoming bat.

-Harmonic composition

-Calls can be composed of one frequency or multiple frequencies comprising a harmonic series.
-In the latter case, the call is usually dominated by a certain harmonic ("dominant" frequencies are those present at higher intensities than other harmonics present in the call).